pschaus/book_lepl1402/source/part4.rst

 	}

-In conclusion, while they are closely related and often used together, `Iterable` and `Iterator` serve distinct purposes.
+In conclusion, while they are closely related and often used together, ``Iterable`` and ``Iterator`` serve distinct purposes.
-`Iterable` is about the ability to produce an `Iterator`, while `Iterator` is the mechanism that actually facilitates the traversal.
+``Iterable`` is about the ability to produce an ``Iterator``, while ``Iterator`` is the mechanism that actually facilitates the traversal.

 Implementing your own iterators
 ---------------------------------

-When implementing an iterator preperly, there are two possible strategies.
+When implementing an iterator properly, there are two possible strategies.

-1. Fail-Fast: they throw ConcurrentModificationException if there is structural modification of the collection.
+1. Fail-Fast: they throw ``ConcurrentModificationException`` if there is structural modification of the collection.
 2. Fail-Safe: they don’t throw any exceptions if a collection is structurally modified while iterating over it.
 This is because, they operate on the clone of the collection, not on the original collection and that’s why they are called fail-safe iterators.

 Fail-Safe iterator may be slower since one have to pay the cost of the clone at the creation of the iterator, even if we only end-up iterating on a few elements.
-Therefore we will rather focus on the Fail-Fast strategy that is also the one chosen most frequently in the impleentation of Java collections.
+Therefore we will rather focus on the Fail-Fast strategy that is also the one chosen most frequently in the implementation of Java collections.

-To implement a fail-fast iterator for our `LinkedStack`, we can keep track of a modification count for the stack.
+To implement a fail-fast iterator for our ``LinkedStack``, we can keep track of a modification count for the stack.
 This count will be incremented whenever there's a structural modification to the stack (like pushing or popping).
 The iterator will then capture this count when it's created and compare its own captured count to the stack's modification count during iteration.
-If they differ, the iterator will throw a `ConcurrentModificationException`.
+If they differ, the iterator will throw a ``ConcurrentModificationException``.
-The `LinkedStack` class has an inner `LinkedStackIterator` class that checks the modification count every time it's asked if there's a next item or when retrieving the next item.
+The ``LinkedStack`` class has an inner ``LinkedStackIterator`` class that checks the modification count every time it's asked if there's a next item or when retrieving the next item.
-It is important to understand that this is a non static inner classe.
+It is important to understand that this is a non static inner class.
 An inner class cannot be instantiated without first instantiating the outer class and it is tied to a specific instance of the outer class.
-This is why, the instance variables of the Iterator inner class can be intialized using the instance variables of the outer class.
+This is why, the instance variables of the Iterator inner class can be initialized using the instance variables of the outer class.

-The sample main method demonstrates that trying to modify the stack during iteration (by pushing a new item) results in a `ConcurrentModificationException`.
+The sample main method demonstrates that trying to modify the stack during iteration (by pushing a new item) results in a ``ConcurrentModificationException``.

 The creation of the iterator has a constant time complexity, :math:`O(1)`.